 Need a foreign visa?
 Contact the relevant foreign embassy or consulate in Australia.

 Do you regularly travel to the Asia-Pacific region for business?
-To apply for an APEC Business Travel Card, which allows eligible accredited business people to obtain streamlined business visitor entry to the economies of the Asia-Pacific region, please contact the Department of Immigration and Border Protection on 131 881.
+To apply for an APEC Business Travel Card, which allows eligible accredited business people to obtain streamlined business visitor entry to the economies of the Asia-Pacific region, please contact the Australian Border Force (ABF) on 131 881.

 Northern Territory Government